jeanleos/terrain-destruction/README.md

 The lightning strike is likewise based on complex mathematical notions which would have taken more time to implement, so would have the explosion.

 Besides, we would have wanted to explore more ways to optimise the project to create the preceding effects.
-For instance, exploring parallelism with rayon was in our schedule but requires refactoring every for loop.

 Finally, this project can be easily modified, and new effects could be added.